’90 Day Fiancé’: Fernanda Flores Goes Totally Topless On Instagram

-TLC’s 90 Day Fiancé star, Fernanda Flores, is putting her reality star power to good use to spread awareness about breast cancer to her fans and followers during Breast Cancer Awareness Month, according to a report from Soap Dirt.
+TLC’s 90 Day Fiancé star Fernanda Flores is putting her reality star power to good use to spread awareness about breast cancer to her fans and followers during Breast Cancer Awareness Month, according to a report from Soap Dirt.

 The reality star-turned-model recently took to Instagram to post a series of photos of herself.
 The series of photos start off showing Flores kneeling on a bed, wearing nothing but a tiny pink thong while using an instructional booklet on “how to check your boobs” to cover her breasts.

 As the images go on, Flores ditches the booklet and wraps her arms around her bare upper body to shield herself from the camera.
 The model used the caption of the post to explain that she had decided to partner with Lounge, an underwear company, to release 20,000 pink thongs, which can be ordered for a “small donation.”
 Flores also admitted that she was unaware of how to check her own breasts for signs of cancer before being a part of Lounge’s campaign.

-Fans and followers of the reality star were quick to flood the comment section of the post to offer support and share their own experiences with breast cancer.
+Fans and followers of the reality star were quick to flood the comments section of the post to offer support and share their own experiences with breast cancer.

 “Yeeesss let’s all educate each other.
 Before my sister was diagnosed with breast cancer I was clueless.
 She was in her 30s.
 So it’s just not an older woman problem… 1 in 8 women will get this horrible disease.
 My sister beat it through early detection,” one person said.